Reconstruction on Trees and Low-Degree Polynomials: Introduction

 \paragraph{Message passing vs. low-degree polynomials.} One of the attractive properties of the class of low-degree polynomials is that it generally captures the power of a constant (or sufficiently slowly growing) number of iterations of message-passing algorithms such as BP, AMP, and Survey Propagation (see e.g. \cite{bresler2021algorithmic} and Appendix A of \cite{gamarnik2020low}), which is interesting since a constant number of steps of these algorithms are indeed useful for many statistical tasks.
 On the other hand, in our models, belief propagation (which computes the exact posterior) succeeds with high probability whereas low-degree polynomials fail.
-This is not a contradiction, but simply a consequence of the fact that in our setting, BP requires $\Theta(\log N)$ iterations for the messages to pass from the leaves to the root and this is (as our main result shows) too large to simulate with low-degree polynomials.
+This is not a contradiction: in our setting, BP requires $\Theta(\log N)$ iterations for the messages to pass from the leaves to the root and this is (as our main result shows) too large to simulate with low-degree polynomials.

-\paragraph{SQ and Low-Degree Polynomial Inequivalence.} The recent work \cite{brennan2020statistical} established sufficient conditions for predictions to match between the Statistical Query (SQ) and low-degree polynomial heuristic, in a general setting.
+\paragraph{SQ and Low-Degree Polynomials.} The recent work \cite{brennan2020statistical} established sufficient conditions for predictions to match between the Statistical Query (SQ) and low-degree polynomial heuristic, in a general setting.
 Nevertheless, in the unknown tree setting we consider above we saw that SQ algorithms perform significantly better than low-degree polynomials.
-The results of \cite{brennan2020statistical} cannot be immediately applied to our setting, because we have phrased the problem as an estimation problem instead of a testing (a.k.a. distinguishing) problem; however, this is probably not the reason for the discrepancy as we could rephrase our problem in terms of testing the color of the root.
-Instead, the reason for the discrepancy seems to be due to the \emph{niceness} condition needed for their theory to apply (see their work for the precise definition of this condition).
-Informally, they show that the niceness condition will be satisfied for noise-robust problems when the ``null distribution'' in the testing problem is a product measure.
-As we showed above in our positive results, this problem does satisfy the kind of noise robustness property they consider.
-However, if we rephrased our problem as a testing one the null distribution should be something like a broadcast model with no bias at the root, which is obviously not a product measure, since adjacent variables in the graphical model are noticeably correlated.
+The results of \cite{brennan2020statistical} cannot be immediately applied to our setting, because we have phrased the problem as an estimation problem instead of a testing (a.k.a. distinguishing) problem; however, this is itself not the reason for the discrepancy as we could rephrase our problem in terms of testing the color of the root.
+Instead, the reason seems to be due to the ``niceness condition'' needed for their theory to apply.
+They show that the niceness condition will be satisfied for noise-robust problems when the ``null distribution'' in the testing problem is a product measure.
+Our setup is indeed noise robust (see Theorem~\ref{thm:noise-robust-reconstruction-intro}).
+However, if we rephrased our problem as a testing one the null distribution will be a graphical model (with no bias at the root) and not a product measure.